GrantShen123/Web-Development-Instruction-Set/README.md

 ![Framework Image](framwork.png)

-You’ll then get a few options if you don’t want default options
+You’ll then get a few options if you don’t want default options These options are for styling your website and changing things like the theme or fonts.

 6. After that you can use components from the shad/cn website by going to the component section from the website and copying the command into your terminal